Yusufhamid52/SpriteCloudAPITests/README.md

 **Extent Report** is used for creating reports with logs and screenshot (only in case of failure). **TestNG framework** is used for executing the tests.

-**TestCases** folder contains Pet Swagger API Tests.docx which has 2 API test cases with description, steps and expected result.
+**TestCases** are present in Pet Swagger API Tests.docx which is uploaded to *main* branch of this git hub project.
+It has 2 API test cases with description, steps and expected result.

 ## Project hierarchy